Identifying Provider Fraud For Healthcare Insurers

 We also suggest more data on duplicates, like a potential fraud flag on individual claims where diagnosis and procedure code combinations are suspicious, like when a procedure occurs but the diagnosis is unrelated.
 This requires a level of domain knowledge we do not have, so we did not explore code relationships in depth for this project.

 In this article we have described what healthcare fraud is and what this project planned to achieve.
 We introduced the two dataframes that served as the baseline for predicting whether a provider receives a Potential Fraud flag.
-We explored seven different predictive models, and selected two that each serve different purposes to the company.
-We shared our insights into how to spot and prevent potential fraud and minimize financial losses as a result, and lastly, we described the next steps that can be taken to address fraud even more effectively.
+Also, we explored seven different predictive models, and selected two that each serve different purposes to the company.
+And we shared our insights into how to spot and prevent potential fraud and minimize financial losses as a result, and lastly, we described the next steps that can be taken to address fraud even more effectively.